-So if you’ve never ridden on dirt before never fear, this is as much for you as for those mud covered cyclocross riders who roll around in the mud… either way you’ll enjoy an incredible race through a beautiful part of the world.
+So if you’ve never ridden on dirt before never fear, this is a great ride for as well as the more fanatical cyclocross and roadies… either way you’ll enjoy an incredible race through a beautiful part of the world.

 GOGG big ring – 97km